epilepsy society's senior team

-Rachel Perowne: Medical and People Services Development Director
+Rachel Perowne: Director of Medical and People Services Development

 Rachel joined the Epilepsy Society in January 2017 as Interim Head of HR and she has subsequently taken on responsibility for the development of Medical Services, working alongside Ley Sander.

 Over the course of her career Rachel has worked across public, private and, for the last 12 years, the not for profit sector, where she intends to stay.
 Before joining Epilepsy Society she worked, for 9 years, at Turning Point, a large health and social care organisation, mainly as Director of People but with a stint leading Drug and Alcohol services in the North of England.
 Her other roles have all been within HR working for Ofsted, JobCentre Plus and Barclays.
 Her areas of particular expertise are change and organisational development.